nicwulab/SARS-CoV-2_Abs/README.md

 # Sequence analysis of SARS-CoV-2 antibodies
-This README describes the analyses in the study:
+This README describes the analyses in:
 [A large-scale systematic survey of SARS-CoV-2 antibodies reveals recurring molecular features](https://www.biorxiv.org/content/10.1101/2021.11.26.470157v1)

 ## Contents